-The UK Financial Services Act 2012 amended certain existing legislation including the Financial Services and Markets Act 2000, the UK Building Societies Act and the UK Banking Act to make provision about the exercise of certain statutory functions relating to building societies.
+The UK Financial Services Act 2012 amended certain existing legislation including the Financial Services and Markets Act 2000, the Building Societies Act 1986 and the Banking Act to make provision about the exercise of certain statutory functions relating to building societies.

 Another area of change which impacts on the UK regulatory landscape relates to banking reform.
-On June 14, 2012, HM Treasury issued a white paper ("Banking reform: delivering stability and supporting a sustainable economy") on how the Government intended to implement the measures recommended by Sir John Vicker's ICB final report of September 12, 2011.
-The Financial Services (Banking Reform) Act 2013 (the "Banking Reform Act") provides for, inter alia, the ring-fencing of vital banking services from international and investment banking services, measures on loss absorbency and depositor preference and proposals for enhancing competition in the banking sector.
-Certain aspects of such measures will enter into force on January 1, 2015 although the full ring-fencing regime will not apply until 2019, further the Government has carved building societies out of the proposed ring-fencing legislation and, instead, reserves the power to amend the UK Building Societies Act to bring building societies legislation into line with the proposed ring-fencing requirements.
+The Financial Services (Banking Reform) Act 2013 (the "Banking Reform Act") introduced amendments to FSMA which provide for, inter alia, the ring-fencing of vital banking services from international and investment banking services, measures on loss absorbency and depositor preference and proposals for enhancing competition in the banking sector.
+Certain aspects of such measures entered into force on January 1, 2015 although the full ring-fencing regime will not apply until 2019.
+Further, the Government has carved building societies out of the proposed ring-fencing legislation and, instead, reserves the power to amend the UK Building Societies Act to bring building societies legislation into line with the proposed ring-fencing requirements.
 The subsection below entitled "The UK Building Societies Act" refers to the discussion document published by HM Treasury in 2012 which sets out the Government's vision for the building societies sector.
+The PRA published a consultation paper on Operational Continuity (CP 38/15) in October 2015.
+The rules will apply from January 1, 2019.
+The proposals support the resolvability and resilience of building societies and banks in seeking to ensure critical shared services are organized to facilitate continuity in the even of failure.